Trump Reportedly Mistook Archived Footage Of North Korea For Live Missile Launch

 — Washington Post (@washingtonpost) October 5, 2018

-In Fear: Trump in the White House journalist and author Bob Woodward wrote about President Trump’s impulsivity, lack of political knowledge, and alleged that the president had once urged that the American troops leave South Korea, according to the Business Insider.
+In Fear: Trump in the White House, journalist and author Bob Woodward wrote about President Trump’s impulsiveness and lack of political knowledge, and alleged that the president had once urged that the American troops leave South Korea, according to the Business Insider.

-According to Woodward, Secretary of Defense James Mattis pleaded that the president leaves the troops in South Korea, since their removal could “lead to World War III,” considering North Korea’s nuclear capabilities.
+According to Woodward, Secretary of Defense James Mattis pleaded that the president leave the troops in South Korea, since their removal could “lead to World War III,” considering North Korea’s nuclear capabilities.

-Then there’s Fox News: The network President Trump is an avid watcher of is seemingly a powerful influence in the White House, infiltrating the president’s mind and – to an extent at least – shaping policy.
+Fox News, President Trump’s favorite network, is seemingly a powerful influence in the White House, infiltrating the president’s mind and – to an extent at least – shaping policy.
 Trump often live-tweets while watching Fox News, echoing the talking points expressed by the conservative network’s pundits.

-Earlier today, after President Trump accused anti-Kavanaugh protesters of being “professionals” paid by George Soros and others via Twitter, the Daily Beast noted that that the president’s tweet was published about an hour after a Fox News anchor implied that Soros may be “behind all this.”
+Earlier today, after President Trump accused anti-Kavanaugh protesters via Twitter of being “professionals” paid by George Soros and others, the Daily Beast noted that that the president’s tweet was published about an hour after a Fox News anchor implied that Soros may be “behind all this.”